measurement-kit/measurement-kit/doc/api/common/net_test.md

 Internally `run(Callback<>)` would use a `Runner` to run the test in a background thread.
-What would be passed to such `Runner` is not the test instantiated on the heap, rather a dynamically allocated copy of it created using the `create_test_()` function that subclassess MUST therefore override.
+What would be passed to such `Runner` is not the test instantiated on the stack, rather a dynamically allocated copy of it created using the `create_test_()` function that subclassess MUST therefore override.
 (The default implementation of such function returns an uninitialized `Var<NetTest>` which would throw `std::runtime_error`